 When a piece of property is exchanged between two parties, it's typical to have to pay transfer taxes as a fee to the municipal government for transferring the title of property.
 Different states have different rates based on property values in the region.
 They can vary wildly from a fraction of a percent to 3% of your total closing price of a property.

-Here is everything you need to know this tax in your Montana county.
+Here is everything you need to know about transfer taxes in your Montana county.

 Who Pays Transfer Taxes in Montana: the Buyer or the Seller?